 Sixth, conduct the survey.
+If you are conducting the survey in-house, see the set of instructions for interviewers provided in Chapter 2 of the online guide at www.cbsm.com.
 If the survey is being conducted for you by a research firm you can expect that it will take approximately a week to two weeks for the survey to be completed.

 Seventh, analyze the data.
 Unless you have someone on staff with a statistical background, you will want to have the survey data analyzed for you.
-In having the data analyzed, ask for a thorough description of those individuals who are engaging in the activity, as well as for those that are not (descriptive statistics).
+In having the data analyzed, ask for a thorough description of those individuals who are engaging in the activity, as well as for those that are not

+(descriptive statistics).
 Also, ask for the factors that distinguish people who are doing the behavior, such as composting, from those who are not, and the relative importance of these factors (multivariate statistics).

 Significant pressures, such as time and staffing constraints, and increased project costs often result in this first step, the identification of barriers, being skipped.
-While these pressures are real and important, failure to identify barriers will often result in a program that either has a diminished impact or no impact at all.
-The identification of barriers is an essential first step to the development of a sound community-based social marketing strategy.
+While these pressures are real and important, failure to identify barriers and benefits will often result in a program that either has a diminished impact or no impact at all.
+The identification of barriers and benefits is an essential first step to the development of a sound community-based social marketing strategy.
 By conducting a literature review, focus groups, observation and a survey you will be well positioned to develop an effective strategy.